GoogleCloudPlatform/solutions-viai-edge-provisioning-configuration/docs/preparing-model/exportmodel.md

 To export a trained VIAI model container with GPU acceleration to Google Cloud Artifiact Registry, follow the next steps:

+Run on Setup Workstation
+{: .label .label-blue}

 1. In the Google Cloud Console, go to Visual Inspection AI -> Models -> expand the model you trained in the previous sections.

-    Take note of the part of the URL highlighted, and in the *setup machine* (your Linux or macOS), set an environment variable with that value.
+    Take note of the part of the URL highlighted, and in the *setup workstation* (your Linux or macOS), set an environment variable with that value.

     ![Solution ID URL]({% link images/export_to_artifact_registry_step_1.png %})